TypicalFork/mdBook/guide/src/cli/clean.md

 mdbook clean --dest-dir=path/to/book
 ```

-`path/to/book` could be absolute or relative.
+`path/to/book` can be absolute or relative.